5 Fun Classroom Glow Day Ideas for 2025

 You can always use black garbage bags, too, if needed.
 I think the butcher paper will work better.

-3. Supply List and Letter Home for Donations
+3. Prepare Supply Lists and Letters Home for Donations

 Before we go further, I want you to know that families can donate all the supplies.
 I have included letters home in my Glow Days Unit.
 So don't worry—I've got your back.